rufayed626pial/Portfolio/README.md

 ## 🌐 About the Project

-This is my **personal portfolio website** designed and developed to showcase my work, skills, and contact information as a **Software Engineer & Cyber Security Expert**.
+This is my **personal portfolio website** designed and developed to showcase my work, skills, and contact information as a **Software Engineer & Cyber Security Expert & Web Developer & Designer**.
 It highlights my technical background, personal story, and achievements in a sleek, responsive layout.

 > Passionate about crafting secure, user-focused digital experiences through clean code and smart design.